adobe/alloy-samples/media-collection/STANDALONE.md

 When using `automatic` setup for Media Edge Data Collection, WEB SDK will take care of session ID handling and keeping track of player stater.
 In order to be able to successfully use this setup WEB SDK needs to know a few details when dealing with player events.
-To make sure that all this can be successfully wired WB SDK exposes a new command named `createMediaSession`.
+To make sure that all this can be successfully wired WEB SDK exposes a new command named `createMediaSession`.

 ```javascript
  alloy("createMediaSession", {